 PRESIDENT AND FOUNDER

-Amanda is a multidisciplinary artist who works as a Soprano, Visual Artist, Producer, and Educator.
-For over a decade, Amanda has been a freelance Grant Writer, Grants Manager, Fundraiser, Arts Administrator, and Arts Program Architect for nonprofit organizations dedicated to the arts.
+Amanda is a Soprano, Visual Artist, Producer, and Educator.
+For over a decade Amanda has contributed to nonprofit organizations dedicated to the arts as a freelance Grant Writer, Grants Manager, Fundraiser, Arts Administrator, and Arts Program Architect.
 Some of her collaborators include The Sorel Foundation, Harlem School of the Arts, Mise-en-scène Studios, and arts programming for Meeting Essential Needs with Dignity (MEND).

-Senior Payroll Consultant currently working with the US Senate.
-William has over 40 years of Business, Finance, and Payroll experience.
+William is a Senior Payroll Consultant currently working with the US Senate.
+In Business, Finance, and Payroll cont.
+William has over 40 years of experience.
 William is also a percussionist.

 Sean is an attorney and former lab scientist.
 Sean has been published as both a lawyer and as a scientist.
 Most recently his article about the Hatch-Waxman Act and how it will apply to lab-grown meats was published in the CUA Journal of Law and Technology.
 Sean is currently barred in the District of Columbia.